enlyze/enlyze-python/docs/concepts.rst

 :ref:`appliance <appliance>`, driven by a :ref:`production order <production_order>`.
 In
 the real world, an appliance might have some additional outputs, but only the main output (the product) modeled in the ENLYZE platform.
-Similarly to the production order, a product is referenced by an identifier originating from a customer system, which is synchronized into the ENLYZE platform.
+Similarly to the production order, a product is referenced by an identifier originating from a customer's system, that gets synchronized into the ENLYZE platform.

 During the integration into the ENLYZE platform, the product identifier is chosen in